amanzi/amanzi/doc/input_spec/AmanziInputSpec-v2.3.2-u.rst

        <field name="Region List 1" regions="R1, R2, R3" />
        <field name="Region List 2" regions="All" />
      </write_regions>
+     <blacklist>alquimia_aux.*,primary.*,secondary.*,ion_exchange_ref.*</blacklist>
   </vis>

 Checkpoint
 ----------

-The ''checkpoint'' element defines the file naming scheme and frequency for writing out the checkpoint files.
+The ``checkpoint`` element defines the file naming scheme and frequency for writing out the checkpoint files.
 As mentioned above, the user does not influence what is written to the checkpoint files.
-Thus, the ''checkpoint'' element has the following requirements
+Thus, the ``checkpoint`` element has the following requirements

 .. code-block:: xml